 Pursuant to the terms of the Selene Interests Sale Agreement, Selene merged with and into Acquisition LLC with Selene surviving the merger as the wholly owned subsidiary of the Company.
-The Company (i) issued 100,000 shares of common stock to the Selene Sellers and (ii) paid the Selene Sellers \$50,000 cash.
+The Company (i) issued 100,000 shares of common stock to the sellers of Selene ("Selene Sellers") and (ii) paid the Selene Sellers \$50,000 cash.
 The Company valued these common shares at the fair market value on the date of grant at \$9.80 per share or \$980,000.
 The transaction resulted in a business combination and caused Selene to become a wholly-owned subsidiary of the Company.